GlitchDetected/NotificationBot/web/public/legal/terms.md

 You agree not to edit, distribute, develop, publish, sell as your property, or otherwise reuse it without the express written permission of an authorized person who owns the proprietary rights.

 Any media uploaded is done so with the users consent and NOTIFICATIONBOT and its developers are not responsible for users uploading copyrighted/trademarked content at any given time or instance.
 This includes but is not limited to
-- Rank, Greet & Farewell banners
-- Leaderboard Rank Card emojis
-- Leaderboard banners
-- Discord user avatars or banners
+- Bot avatar or banner

 ## Age requirements
-By accessing our Services, you confirm that you are at least 13 years old and meet the minimum age for digital consent applicable in your notificationboty.
-If you are old enough in your notificationboty to access our Services but not old enough to agree to our Terms, your parent or legal guardian must agree to the Terms on your behalf.
+By accessing our Services, you confirm that you are at least 13 years old and meet the minimum age for digital consent applicable in your notificationbot.
+If you are old enough in your notificationbot to access our Services but not old enough to agree to our Terms, your parent or legal guardian must agree to the Terms on your behalf.
 Ask your parent or legal guardian to read these terms with you.
 If you are a parent or legal guardian and you allow your teen to use the Services, these Terms also apply to you and you are responsible for your teen's activities on the Services.

 ## Governing Law and Dispute Resolution
 Any dispute or claim arising from or related to these Terms of Service, including any non-contractual disputes or claims connected to their subject matter or formation, shall be governed by and construed in accordance with the laws of the Republic of Austria.